 The pump switches between high-volume and high-pressure modes, and the head works with Presta and Schrader valves.

-You can use this pump to inflate tires with the high-volume mode, but it’s not as effective as a mini bike pump.
+You can use this pump to inflate tires in the high-volume mode, but it’s not as effective as a mini bike pump.

 Also available at performancebike.com